Dynamics NAV¶

 MinimizeWindow("ToolBar");

-Generally Dynamics NAV grids do not allow accessing cells which are not currently visible on screen.
-Using scrolling it is possible to make a specific row/column of a grid visible.
-If you perform DoClickCell action Rapise will automatically ensure that the cell is visible on screen.
-There is also explicit scroll action DoScrollTo.
+Generally, Dynamics NAV grids do not allow accessing cells that are not currently visible on screen.
+Using scrolling, it is possible to make a specific row/column of a grid visible.
+If you perform a DoClickCell action, Rapise will automatically ensure that the cell is visible on screen.
+There is also an explicit scroll action: DoScrollTo.

 RVL